Changelog

 - Typed error handling with error code classification

-- 128KB minified bundle size
+- Lightweight minified bundle

 - Browser compatibility: Chrome 57+, Firefox 52+, Safari 11.1+, Edge 79+